materialsproject/pymatgen-db/docs_rst/builders.rst

             self.num_lines = 0
             Builder.__init__(self, **kwargs)

-The class inherits from the ``matgendb.core.Builder`` class.
+The class inherits from the ``pymatgen.db.core.Builder`` class.
 In this case, it includes a constructor, but this is optional and often not needed.
 The constructor simply initializes the number of lines counter and then calls its parent.